Why You Need Flood Insurance

 The idea that you need to be close to water in order to experience flooding is a major misconception.
 Floods can be caused by a wide variety of factors, including storms and melting snow.
 Since almost any building in the country could be damaged in a flood, FEMA recommends that all renters, condominium owners, and homeowners prepare in advance for the possibility that flooding could hit their communities.

-It is essential to secure insurance coverage — and enough of it — well before disaster strikes.
-Because the insurance generally does not take effect until 30 days after a policy is purchased, you cannot afford to wait until water is lapping at your door to obtain the necessary protection.
-It is also wrong to assume the federal government will foot the bill for repairing your home in case of a flood.
+It is essential to secure insurance coverage, and enough of it, before disaster strikes.
+Because the insurance generally does not take effect until 30 days after a policy is purchased, you cannot afford to wait until water is lapping at your door.
+It's also wrong to assume the federal government will foot the bill for repairing your home.
 Federal assistance is only available if the President has formally declared a disaster, and then the assistance offered may come in the form of a loan tacked onto your existing mortgage.